Touch typing and keyboard skills

 When I've finished, what course can I do next?

-• Digital skills for the workplace: using Word (intermediate)
+• Digital skills for the workplace: analysing, handling and presenting data with Excel (intermediate)

-• Digital skills for the workplace: using Word (advanced)
+• Digital skills for the workplace: how to present, organise and communicate with Word (intermediate)